Make a Complaint About a Licensed Day Care Facility

 There are a number of ways to make a complaint about a facility.
 You do not have to give your name to make a complaint.

-- You can call Enquiry BC and ask to be connected to your health authority's Community Care Facility Licensing Program.
+- You can call Service BC and ask to be connected to your health authority's Community Care Facility Licensing Program.

 - You can mail, email, fax or visit your local Community Care Facility Licensing Program: